 - 3. Each CIAC member school must maintain an official soccer score book.
 The issuance of each yellow and red card must be immediately recorded in that team's score book when the incident occurs.
 Each member school must report to the CIAC a summation of all red and yellow card penalties on the CIAC Penalty Report Form after each game.
-Failure to do so may lead to a team's disqualification from post season play. - 4.
+Failure to do so may lead to a team's disqualification in post season play.
+Coaches/athletic directors are reminded to record all post regular season cards (league championship) for determination of the total team cards during the season. - 4.
 A player rendered ineligible through a disqualification will be determined to be an ineligible player according to CIAC eligibility regulations.
-The use of an ineligible player will lead to a game forfeiture. - 5.
-Yellow card penalties will carry over into all overtime periods.
+The use of an ineligible player will lead to a game forfeiture.

+- 5. Yellow card penalties will carry over into all overtime periods.
 Players receiving yellow cards that carry over into the first penalty kick tie breaking round will be eliminated from participating in the first round of penalty kicks.
 Players receiving yellow cards during any penalty kick round will be eliminated from any additional penalty kick rounds during that match. - 6.
 Yellow cards will be set to zero (0) at the start of the CIAC tournament.
 A player or coach who receives their second cumulative yellow card during the tournament must sit out the next game in the tournament.